HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Corrected minor bug with slim-calendar-input widget.
+Improved the UX of the slim-calendar-input widget, by coloring the current date.

-Improved the UI of slim-calendar-input.
+Improved code quality, by improving typing.